IsmailShaheen/riscv-sim/README.md

 RV32IC console operated simulator

 # DESIGN:
 The software is supposed to read machine code file (binary file) and decode this code to executable RISCV-32IC instructions.
 The way it does so is by reading and opening the names of the executable file and the binary file to be decoded from the terminal.
-The program then checks the first 2 bits to determine whether it is a 32-bit instruction or a compressed instruction, then it reads and encodes the instruction word, print it and execute it.
+The program then checks the first 2 bits to determine whether it is a 32-bit instruction or a compressed instruction, then it reads, encodes the instruction word, print and execute it.
 # FUNCTIONS USED:
 void printPrefix(unsigned int instA, unsigned int instW)